+We are looking for more good writers.
 The views and opinions expressed on this website are solely those of the original authors and other contributors.
 These views and opinions do not necessarily represent those of Linsanity Fan, the NetsRepublic.com staff, and/or any/all contributors to this site.

 Pepper Persley is a nine year old journalist who focuses on the WNBA.
 She has her own talk show, Dish With Pepper, that shares inspiring stories through her interviews.
 Pepper has interviewed Katie Smith, Natasha Cloud, Liz Plank, Meghan McPeak, and Ari Chambers for the show.
 She has also interviewed Diana Taurasi, Elena Delle Donne, Tina Charles, and Skylar Diggins-Smith to promote the WNBA.
 Pepper has interviewed Chadwick Boseman, Chris Evans, and Zoe Saldana on Good Morning America, been featured in a video on Michelle Obama’s Instagram page, and been a part of an anti-bullying video for The Today Show.
 She also loves playing basketball, soccer, taekwondo, and the violin.

 Mahi Jariwala is a 15 year-old girl empowering the women’s basketball community.
 She created the She Can Ball podcast where she hosts conversations with inspirational basketball leaders to help female athletes become the best versions of themselves both on and off the court.
 She has interviewed Former ESPN Host Cari Champion, Creator of HighlightHER Arielle Chambers and WNBA Stars like Monique Billings and Imani Mcgee- Stafford.
 Mahi also loves writing articles and watching basketball.